niclet/yi-hack-v2/README.md

 * Telnet server activated
 * FTP server activated
 * Ability to choose voice between Chinese, English and French
+* Ability to choose timezone and format of date/time embedded in the video

+In early alpha state :
+* Ability to disable Chinese cloud
+* Ability to activate RTSP server

 Warning about some models that are usable only in China
 =======================================================

 My camera is a CN model, thus it can't be paired with a smartphone outside China.
 Thanks to https://diy.2pmc.net/solved-xiaomi-xiao-yi-ant-home-camera-can-used-china/ an old firmware (2.1.1_20160429113900) is available and make this CN model pairable with an Android device app (http://app.mi.com/detail/75646).
+It can also be paired with an iOS device if you succeed in installing Yi Home from Chinese App Store.
 The firmware comes from http://yi-version.qiniudn.com/@/familymonitor-h21/2.1.1_20160429113900home

 Installation on the Yi camera
 =============================